7 min read

 The simple, yet grueling step up exercise gets an upgrade in the form of an unbalanced, shifting sandbag (or pancake).
 Just getting a hold of this heavy neoprene sack is a challenge.
 Common carrying strategies are to put it on one shoulder and switch back and forth as the arms tire out or to hold it with two hands on the upper center of the back and move somewhat unnaturally with your head facing down instead of forward.
 Find something to step up on that is equal to 1-4 times the size of an average house step.
 If you want a more aerobic based approach, take the sandbag to the nearest stadium and run stairs!

 These are heavy loaded carry exercises.
-The Farmer’s Walk involves holding weight at your sides and walking for distance or time.
+The Farmer’s Walk involves holding kettlebells or weights at your sides and walking for distance or time.
 Simple concept.
 Pick up heavy object, walk, and put object down.
 The difficult part?
 Guessing which object you will have to carry.
 On one hand, the traditional dumbbell Farmer’s Walk could be the obstacle, so training that way will be more than adequate.
 However, if you have to carry round stones, that’s a big difference.
 You may have a hard time finding stones to carry, and while the round aspect is difficult to replicate, you can still replicate the front loading part with a heavy bucket or a log, which might be another obstacle!

 The Kettlebell Swing is a great exercise for the posterior hips and thighs.
 However, most people end up doing this one wrong.
 You’re not supposed to lift the weight with your arms, they are just there to hold the weight.
 To perform the exercise correctly, grab each end of the kettlebell’s handle, keep it out in front of you, squat down, then explode up while pushing your hips forward, let the momentum generated from your legs transfer into the kettlebell and send it upwards.